 Climate and weather

-Tanzania is situated in the tropics and most of the country is warm or hot during the dry season, and warm and humid during the wet season.
-The highlands and areas at altitude (such as the Ngorongoro crater rim) can be surprisingly cold though.
-There are generally two wet seasons - the short rains from late October into December, and the long rains from March to May.
+Tanzania is situated in the tropics and most of the country is warm to hot during the dry season, and warm and humid during the wet season.
+The highlands and areas at altitude (such as the Ngorongoro Crater rim) can be surprisingly cold though.
+There are generally two wet seasons; the short rains from late October into December, and the long rains from March to May.
 April is the wettest month.
-Many remote lodges are closed during the rainy season, as roads become impassable.
+Many remote lodges close during the rainy season as roads become impassable.

 When to go

-Tanzania can be visited any time of the year, but the wettest months (especially April) are usually quiet.
+Tanzania can be visited any time of the year but the wettest months (especially April) are usually quiet.
 When to go depends in part on what you want to see.
 If you are keen on birding, December to March is a great time.
-This is also a good time to see the calving season of the migration on the southern plains of the Serengeti.
-Peak season for most safari destinations is the dry season, from June to October.
+This is also a good time to see the calving season of the Great Migration on the southern plains of the Serengeti.
+The peak season for most safari destinations is the dry season from June to October.
 During this time, the far north of the Serengeti is where you are most likely to find the migration.